 What is Live Resin?
 Freezing in the Flavor

-For decades, cultivators have worked tirelessly to perfect the process of growing and harvesting marijuana.
-From finding the exact soil ph levels to timing the drying process down to the minute, growing weed has gradually become an art form.
-The days of backyard weed farmers are all but behind us, with many of today's growing operations looking reminiscent of chemistry labs.
+For decades, cannabis cultivators have worked tirelessly to perfect the process of growing and harvesting marijuana.
+From finding the exact soil pH levels to timing the drying process down to the minute, growing weed has gradually become an art form.
+The days of backyard weed farmers are all but behind us, with many of today's growing operations looking reminiscent of top-notch, cutting-edge chemistry labs.
 As the marijuana cultivation process has evolved, so too have the resulting products.
 A great example of that is the recent rise of cannabis concentrates as a whole.

 For years now, cannabis concentrates have been in the spotlight with cannabis connoisseurs all over the world choosing these products for their high THC levels and potent effects.
 However, enthusiasts have long had to choose between the bountiful flavors associated with old-school buds or the unreal potency of cannabis concentrates.
 In 2010, a small group of cultivators and product developers attempted to remedy this dichotomy, creating what is now known as 'Live Resin.'